dyne/tomb/README.md

 Tomb can be used in conjunction with some other software applications, some are developed by Dyne.org, but some also by third parties.

-It works well inside the Windows Subsystem for Linux starting from the Windows 11 release since that supports mounting loopback volumes.
+It works well inside the Windows Subsystem for Linux (WSL2) starting from the Windows 11 release since that supports mounting loopback volumes.

-Portable Tomb extends support to Apple/OSX systems and FreeBSD.

 ### Included extra applications